My Child's First Earning System · Ages 4–16

 They Work, You Check

 During the week, your kid completes gigs from their menu.
 You check them off on the fridge list.
-No reminding, no negotiating — the menu does the talking.
+No reminding, no negotiating.
+The menu does the talking.

 Nothing left to nag about